alvinr/data-modeling/redis/inventory/README.md

 ```

 ## Summary
 As we have seen, dealing with multi­step transactions is simple.
-Careful consideration needs to be made around transaction boundaries ­- remember that value smay be morphed by another process between reading and modifying a value.
-This means you need to approach your domain problem with this in mind, ensuring that multi­step transaction are replayable or you have adequate ways to compensate on failure.
+Careful consideration needs to be made around transaction boundaries ­- remember that values may be morphed by another process between reading and modifying a value.
+This means you need to approach your domain problem with this in mind, ensuring that multi­step transaction are re-playable or you have adequate ways to compensate on failure.

 In the next article, we will talk about the [compact structures](../compact_structures/README.md), and how we can extend our inventory control system for the Olympics to handle seat allocations and reservations.